Amino Acid Injection

 Component of parenteral nutrition: As part of parenteral nutrition to prevent nitrogen loss or treat negative nitrogen balance when alimentary tract cannot be used (eg, GI absorption is impaired, bowel rest is needed).
 Specialty amino acid formulas may be considered only in certain instances.

-Hypersensitivity to one or more amino acids, dextrose, or any component of the formulation; inborn errors of amino acid metabolism (eg, maple syrup urine disease, isovaleric acidemia); anuria; hepatic coma (excluding Clinimix, Clinimix E, Hepatamine, Prosol, and Travasol); severe renal failure, metabolic disorders involving impaired nitrogen utilization (excluding Aminosyn-PF, Clinimix, Clinimix E, FreAmine, Hepatamine, Prosol, Travasol, and TrophAmine); pulmonary edema or acidosis due to low cardiac output (Clinimix and Clinimix E); neonates (<28 days of age) receiving concomitant ceftriaxone (Clinimix E).
+Hypersensitivity to one or more amino acids, dextrose, or any component of the formulation; inborn errors of amino acid metabolism (eg, maple syrup urine disease, isovaleric acidemia); anuria; hepatic coma (excluding Clinimix, Clinimix E, Hepatamine, Prosol, and Travasol); severe renal failure, metabolic disorders involving impaired nitrogen utilization (excluding Aminosyn-PF, Clinimix, Clinimix E, FreAmine, Hepatamine, Prosol, Travasol, and TrophAmine); pulmonary edema or acidosis due to low cardiac output (Clinimix, Clinimix E, Prosol, and Travasol); neonates (<28 days of age) receiving concomitant ceftriaxone (Clinimix E).
 Note: Contraindications vary per manufacturer labeling (refer also to specific product labeling).